Why financial inclusion matters to us

 MoneyMinded is an adult financial education program developed to help people, particularly those on low incomes, to build their financial skills, knowledge and confidence.

-Progress Loans have shown that people living on low incomes are able to manage small loans to pay for important household purchases.
+Progress Loans showed that people living on low incomes are able to manage small loans to pay for important household purchases.

 Research finds kids learn life lessons about money from parents who save 5 December 2012